Appreciated by kings and princes, Jean-Martin Charcot was the most famous physician of his time, adopting the nickname “Napoleon of Neurosis.”.

-Charcot started his scientific studies in the field of internal medicine and anatomo-pathology.
+Charcot started his scientific studies in the fields of internal medicine and anatomopathology.
 His research helped in understanding kidney and lung diseases.

-Later his interest shifted to neurology.
-He studied neurological diseases developing a classification system based on symptoms observation and their comparison with the anatomical findings.
-He became internationally renowned for identifying Multiple Sclerosis (MS), Amyotrophic Lateral Sclerosis (ALS), and raising awareness of Polio and describing Parkinson Disease.
+Later, his interest shifted to neurology.
+He studied neurological diseases, developing a classification system based on symptoms observation and their comparison with the anatomical findings.
+He became internationally renowned for identifying multiple sclerosis (MS), amyotrophic lateral sclerosis (ALS), raising awareness of polio, and describing Parkinson disease.

-However, Charcot’s third area of interest, the studies on hypnosis and hysteria, immortalized his name.
-It was Charcot’s research which created the foundation for the development of psychoanalyses.
-As a young physician Sigmund Freud participated in Charcot’s lectures.
-Freud was fascinated by Charcot’s briliance and mesmerizing personality.
+Charcot’s third area of interest, the studies on hypnosis and hysteria, immortalised his name.
+It was Charcot’s research that created the foundation for the development of psychoanalyses.
+As a young physician, Sigmund Freud participated in Charcot’s lectures.
+Freud was fascinated by Charcot’s brilliance and mesmerising personality.
 He translated some of his work into German and even called his son after Charcot’s first name.

 Martine Charcot’s.
 Biographical Note

-Jean-Martin Charcot (29.11.1825 – 16.08.1893) was born after the French Revolution as a son of a Parisian coachmen.
+Jean-Martin Charcot (29.11.1825–16.08.1893) was born after the French Revolution as the son of a Parisian coachman.
 Due to limited financial means, his father decided that the most gifted of his sons would study at a university.
-Martin surpassed his three brothers and in 1848 completed his medical studies at the University of Paris.
+Martin surpassed his three brothers and, in 1848, completed his medical studies at the University of Paris.

-In 1862 Charcot married wealthy widow and became the father of two children.
-The welth of his wife and the substantial fees he charged his patients allowed him to lead a life befitting the wealthy class.
+In 1862, Charcot married a wealthy widow and became the father of two children.
+The wealth of his wife and the substantial fees he charged his patients allowed him to lead a life befitting the wealthy class.
 Aside from his villa in Neuilly, in 1884 he acquired a splendid residence on Boulevard Saint-Germain.

-Harmonious and happy, his family life involved his supportive wife,who actively assisted him in his work.
-Great care was given to the education of his son, who also become a physician to please his father.
+Harmonious and happy, his family life involved his supportive wife, who actively assisted him in his work.
+Great care was given to the education of his son, who also became a physician to please his father.

 L’Hôpital Salpêtrière

 Salpêtrière was a vast 40-hectare complex with buildings, streets, squares, and gardens.
-The hospital was inhabited by for 5,000 destitute, senile, and insane women.
-The institution held historical significance, having been associated with Saint Vincent de Paul‘s charitable endeavours.
+The hospital was inhabited by 5,000 destitute, senile, and insane women.
+The institution held historical significance, having been associated with Saint Vincent de Paul’s charitable endeavours.
 It was later transformed by Louis XIV into an asylum for beggars, prostitutes, and the mentally ill.
 The infamous September Massacres of the French Revolution took place there.
-It was Salpêtrière where Pinel implemented revolutionary reforms in mental healthcare liberating the mentally ill from chains.
+It was in Salpêtrière that Pinel implemented revolutionary reforms in mental healthcare, liberating the mentally ill from chains.

 Martine Charcot at Salpêtrière

-However, for Charcot as a passionate neurologist this environment was a paradise.
-He recognized the hospitals’ scientific potential as a valuable resource for researching rare and unidentified neurological diseases.
+However, for Charcot, as a passionate neurologist, this environment was a paradise.
+He recognised the hospitals’ scientific potential as a valuable resource for researching rare and unidentified neurological diseases.

 While his medical journey progressed slowly and laboriously, a pivotal moment arrived in 1862.
 At the age of thirty-six, Charcot assumed the role of chief physician in a significant section of Salpêtrière.
-He commenced an ambitious plans turning the hospital to a major centre for neurological and psychiatric research.
-Charcot’s research at Salpêtrière paved the road to epochal discoveries in the neurology and the dynamic psychiatry.
+He commenced ambitious plans, turning the hospital into a major centre for neurological and psychiatric research.
+Charcot’s research at Salpêtrière paved the road to epochal discoveries in neurology and dynamic psychiatry.

 Jean-Martin Charcot.
 The Prince of Science